At its core, Augmented Reality allows you to overlay digital content over the physical world to give an enhanced visual experience.

 There are also custom AR Projection software such as Lightform Creator, which comes with pre-built effects and a number of advanced tools that make designing stuff for the AR easier.

-Projection – Once the camera is calibrated to the projector, depth map and edge map has been generated, Projection area is defined, animated designs are selected – the only thing left is to project the AR content on the surface.
+Projection – Once the camera is calibrated to the projector, the depth map and edge map are generated, next the Projection area is defined, and animated designs are selected – the only thing left is to project the AR content on the surface.

 What are the types of AR projection?